What is a Bench Grinder Good for?

 Don’t start using it right off the bat, but instead, when you turn your grinder on, stand to its side until it reaches its maximum speed (measured in rotations per minute or RPM).

 After that, move your piece directly on the grinder wheel and hold onto it tightly with both hands.
-Having a tight grip is important.
-Otherwise, your piece might fly off.
+Having a tight grip is essential.
+Otherwise, your essay might fly off.

 In essence, only the front of the wheel should come in contact with the workpiece.

-To avoid heating up your grinder and inflicting damage on it, don’t hold your workpiece in place for extended periods of time.
+To avoid heating up your grinder and inflicting damage on it, don’t hold your workpiece in place for extended periods.

 This also reduces the risk of your wooden pieces catching fire due to excessive grinding.